 - 360 g gluten free self raising flour

 - 2 tbsp caster sugar

-- 1 tsp psyllium husk powder (optional but helps structure)
+- 1 tsp psyllium husk powder (optional) (optional but helps structure)

-- 130 g dairy free butter (I use Flora plant butter in a block)
+- 130 g butter or butter alternative (I use Flora plant butter) (I use Flora plant butter in a block)

 - 100 g dairy free vanilla yogurt

 - 200 ml dairy free milk (I use soya milk)